 Liquid oxygen, another cryogenic fluid, is also used to maintain life support systems for astronauts, since it is a more efficient way to transport and store oxygen than in its gaseous form.

-RRM3 will test and hone the ability to store, transfer and replenish cryogenic fluid so the technology is 'ready for primetime' when needed.
+RRM3 is testing the tools and technologies needed to store, transfer and replenish cryogenic fluid so the technology is 'ready for primetime' when needed.

 The ability to resupply propellant and coolant enables longer journeys than a single tank of propellant would allow.
 The capabilities NASA will develop through RRM3 can be applied to future human exploration missions.

 A suite of three primary tools, designed to be used by space station's Dextre arm, will be employed to conduct mission objectives.
 These second generation tools were designed based on operational lessons learned from RRM Phase 1and 2, and and unique RRM3 mission requirements.
 The three tools are: